Diospyros austro-africana subsp.

 General Info – summary

 This evergreen, dioecious Tree has fissured bark and may reach 10m high.
 It is usually a shrub with rigid branches.
-On this densely leafed tree, the small obovate & hairy Leaves are simple & have entire margins, which taper into the short or absent petiole.
-It has small, sweet-smelling, actinomorphic, 5-merous single Flowers.
-The red to black Fruit is a berry with a persistent, accrescent calyx, and 2-8 oblong seeds.
+On this densely leafed tree, the small obovate and hairy Leaves are simple and have entire margins, which taper into the short or absent petiole.
+The apex tapers.
+The small, sweet smelling and single Flowers are 5-merous.
+The red to black Fruit has a persistent, accrescent calyx, and 2-8 oblong seeds.

 Description